efeuentertainment/vigicad/README.md

 - Small Strobing RC light.
 Vcc and Signal should both be connected to GPIO pins.
 Vcc to turn on and off / Signal to change pattern.
   - https://aliexpress.com/item/32907858286.html

-- A bit of super glue (glue LED lens onto LED board so they don't fall off / glue strobe light to top plate / check strobe light cap so it doesn't fall off)
+- A bit of super glue (glue LED lens onto LED board so they don't fall off / glue strobe light to top plate / glue strobe light cap - it falls off easily)
   - https://aliexpress.com/item/1005002488174010.html

 - Standoffs Male-Female